MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-createfilew.md

 </dl>
 </td>
 <td width="60%">
-Prevents other processes from opening a file or device if they request delete, read, or write access.
+Prevents any process from opening a file or device if it requests delete, read, or write access.

 </td>
 </tr>